This Is How Many Bitcoins Are Left To Mine

 Developed and released by Satoshi Nakamoto in 2008, Bitcoin (BTC) has a limited supply of 21 million coins.
 The finite supply formed an industry allegory to digital gold as investors continued to speculate on the asset as a store of value.
 After Bitcoin reached its all-time high of $64,000 in 2021 with over 2.2 million BTC tokens left to mine, the last Bitcoin will be created in the next century.
 In this article, we explain how Bitcoins are made, how many are left, and what happens when the last Bitcoin is mined.

-How Many Bitcoins Are Left To Be Mined?
+The Number of Bitcoins Left To Be Mined

-90.58% of the total fixed supply of Bitcoin has been created in the last 13 years which leaves approximately 1.9 million Bitcoin left to be mined.
-Miners are incentivized to continue participating in the network despite the block rewards halving every 4 years as the valuation of Bitcoin continues to increase.
+90.58% of the total fixed supply of Bitcoin has been created in the last 13 years, which leaves approximately 1.9 million Bitcoin left to be mined.
+Miners are incentivized to continue participating in the network despite the block rewards halving every 4 years as Bitcoin's valuation continues to increase.

 An estimated 19.23 million Bitcoins have been mined over the past 13 years and are in circulation which equates to roughly 90.58% of the total fixed supply of a maximum of 21 million coins.
 As the blockchain adjusts its difficulty in rapport to the number of miners, Bitcoin implemented a protocol that halves Bitcoin's block rewards every four years to extend miner incentives.